4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Datastore principal

 The Datastore object matching the opened 4D database (standalone or client/server).
-The main datastore is returned by the ds command.
+El datastore principal es devuelto por el comando ds.

 ## Método

 ORDA objects such as datastores, dataclasses, entity selections, and entities, define classes of objects.
 They provide specific methods to directly interact with them.
-These methods are also called member functions.
+Estos métodos también se llaman funciones miembros (member functions).
 Such methods are used by calling them on an instance of the object.

 For example, the `query()` method is a dataclass member function.
 Si ha almacenado un objeto dataclass en la variable `$myClass`, puede escribir: